DJFPaul/grandMA2-Chataigne-Module/README.md

 This module mimics a [Web Remote](https://help.malighting.com/grandMA2/en/help/key_remote_control_web_remote.html) to interface with grandMA2.

 ## Features

+🐌 Using a FPS filter to limit the maximum rate of any send mappings is highly recommended.
 #### Sending
-🐌 Using a FPS filter to limit the maximum rate of any send mappings is highly recommended.

 - Send command (String)
 - Send executor fader value (Float)*
 - Send executor button state (Bool)
 - Change executor Label (String)

-  *Due to MA2 being able to fully lock up with very high request rates, sending of the fader value has a module sided **DYNAMIC** rate limit.
+*Due to MA2 being able to fully lock up with very high request rates, sending of the fader value has a module sided **DYNAMIC** rate limiter.

 #### Receiving